mmagyar/yaschva/README.md

 - Give easy to understand error messages.
 - Generate random data based on the schema.
 - Generate typescript types from schema.
+- Declare your own types, to keep the schema DRY.

 ### Why not just use JSON schema?